amiralles/contest/README.md

     }
 }
 ```
-(*) To avoid false positives or corrupt state, contest will abort the execution if this method fails.
+(*) To avoid false positives or a corrupt state, the Contest will abort the execution if this method fails.

-#### How to add assembly level cleanup code
+#### How to add assembly-level cleanup code

 Contest also allows you to run code when it finishes running tests.
+To do this,
-To do this you will need to add another *special type* called **ContestClose**.
-In this case you'll have to create a **Shutdown** method and put the cleanup code in there.
+you must add another *special type* called **ContestClose**.
+In this case, you'll have to create
+a **Shutdown** method and put the cleanup code there.

 ```cs